 Charging by the project is how Virtual Assistants make the most money.

-Clients always think tasks take you less time to complete than they actually do, so if you give clients a total price for the entire project, they’re happy because they know exactly how much their invoice will be and you’re happy because you know how much money you will receive.
+Clients invariably think tasks take you less time to complete than they actually do, so if you give clients a total price for the entire project, they’re happy because they know exactly how much their invoice will be, and you’re happy because you know how much money you will receive.

 Remember that the more you do a task, the quicker and better you will be – this means you can earn more money for working fewer hours.